ankaAR/bestiario5e/_creatures/duergar-xarrorn-b.md

 ### Acciones

 ***Fire Lance*** Ataque de arma cuerpo a cuerpo: +5 to hit (with disadvantage if the target is within 5 feet of the duergar), reach 10 pies, un objetivo.
-Impacto: 9 (1d12 + 3) piercing damage plus 3 (1d6) fire damage, or 16 (2d12 + 3) piercing damage plus 3 (1d6) fire damage while enlarged.
+Impacto: 9 (1d12 + 3) puntos de daño perforante plus 3 (1d6) fire damage, or 16 (2d12 + 3) puntos de daño perforante plus 3 (1d6) fire damage while enlarged.

-***Fire Spray (Recharge 5-6)*** From its fire lance, the duergar shoots a 15-foot cone of fire or a line of fire 30 feet long and 5 feet wide.
+***Fire Spray (Recarga 5-6)*** From its fire lance, the duergar shoots a 15-foot cone of fire or a line of fire 30 feet long and 5 feet wide.
 Each creature in that area must make a DC 12 Dexterity saving throw, taking 10 (3d6) fire damage on a failed save, or half as much damage on a successful one.

 ***Enlarge (Recharges after a Short or Long Rest)*** For 1 minute, the duergar magically increases in size, along with anything it is wearing or carrying.
 While enlarged, the duergar is Large, doubles its damage dice on Strength-based weapon attacks (included in the attacks), and makes Strength checks and Strength saving throws with advantage.
 If the duergar lacks the room to become Large, it attains the maximum size possible in the space available.